top of page

 Hair loss Support

-Hair loss is one of the most well known side effects of cancer treatment and many people find hair loss the hardest part of going through cancer treatment because it's such a visible sign of cancer.
+Hair loss is one of the most well known side effects of cancer treatment and many people find hair loss the hardest part of going through cancer because it's such a visible sign of cancer.

 Organisations that can help with cancer related hair loss